 - What is the warranty of the product being offered?

 - How many customer references has the company provided to you?

-- For how much is the window company?s general liability coverage?
+- How much is the window company’s general liability coverage?

-- For how much is the window company workers compensation coverage?
+- How much is the window company’s workers compensation coverage?

 - Who is the window company’s license qualifier?

 - Is the person the owner of the company?

 - Has company provided copies of the qualifier’s license?